niitsuma/wwwoffle-par/cache/html/en/messages/README.CONF.txt

 ITEM http-port
 http-port = (port)
 An integer specifying the port number for the HTTP proxy to use (default=8080).
 This is the port number that must be specified in the client to connect to the WWWOFFLE proxy.
+ITEM https-port
+https-port = (port)
+An integer specifying the port number for the HTTPS proxy to use (default=8443).
+This is the port number can be used to access the WWWOFFLE internal pages or proxy function.
+Requires gnutls compilation option.
 ITEM wwwoffle-port
 wwwoffle-port = (port)
 An integer specifying the port number for the WWWOFFLE control connections to use (default=8081).